KenTandrian/crwn-clothing/README.md

 ## Introduction

 CRWN Clothing is a clothing and apparel e-commerce made with React JS, Stripe integration, and Node-sass.
-This project is made as a capstone project for Zero to Mastery Academy: React Developer 2022, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made as a capstone project for Zero to Mastery Academy: React Developer 2022, and was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app) before changing to Vite.

 Open in HerokuApp: https://crwn-clothing-ktan.herokuapp.com/